 So when both rules of thumb let you down, you have to memorise whether or not the verb is irregular.
 The good news is that there are only about 200 irregular verbs in the German language, and since many of them can be worked out with the above patterns, there are very few you have to learn by heart.

-On our blog, you will also find posts on the ten most useful verbs in German, reflexive verbs in German and how to use them, separable verbs and when they split, how to express preferences in German, the German future tense, the German perfekt tense.
+On our German language blog "Auf Deutsch, bitte!", you will also find posts on the ten most useful verbs in German, reflexive verbs in German and how to use them, separable verbs and when they split, how to express preferences in German, the German future tense, the German perfekt tense.
 We also have an article on the most common phrases in German , one that explains the difference between language levels a1, a2, b1, , a comparison between online dictionaries like Linguee, dict.cc, dict.leo and Collins, and a review of the apps Duolingo, Memrise, Babbel, Busuu, and Quizlet.
 So check out our blog.

 You might also be interested in my Ultimate Guide to Learning German.
 Check it out to learn how to learn German fast.